|

 successful traitors daunted.”

-and Present.
-As is well known, the disasterous battle of Langside destroyed
+As is well known, the disastrous battle of Langside destroyed

 Queen Mary’s party.
 Lord Seton here displayed the hereditary valour of his